 At a glance

-Why this increase matters for workers
+Why this increase matters

-Germany’s Federal Ministry of Labour and Social Affairs reports that the statutory minimum wage covers almost all sectors and applies to every employer regardless of size, making the protection nationwide and essentially universal.
+For workers at the lower end of the pay scale, the difference between a formula and a political promise shows up in a bank account every month.
+Germany’s Federal Ministry of Labour and Social Affairs confirms that the statutory minimum wage applies to virtually every employer in every sector, making the protection nationwide and essentially universal.

-What the evidence says about economic risk
+What the evidence says about risk

-When the country introduced its first statutory minimum wage in 2015, many economists predicted significant disruption.
-Most studies — including research from the Kiel Institute for the World Economy — found that the employment effect was negligible.
-Firms adjusted primarily through efficiency improvements and modest price increases rather than large-scale layoffs.
-The feared wave of job cuts did not arrive.
+Critics of minimum wage increases routinely warn of job losses, especially in sectors relying on lower-skill labor.
+Germany’s own history is instructive here.
+When the country introduced its first statutory minimum wage in 2015, significant disruption was widely predicted.
+Research from institutions including the Kiel Institute for the World Economy found that employment effects were negligible — firms adjusted through efficiency gains and modest price increases rather than large-scale cuts.

 Read more

-For more on this story, see: Germany to raise minimum wage from €12.82 to €14.60 by 2027
+For more on this story, see: DW — Germany to raise minimum wage to €14.60 by 2027

 For more from Good News for Humankind, see: